Anshul619/HLD-System-Designs/src/2_AWSComponents/2_SecurityAndIdentityServices/1_IdentityServices/AWSOrganization.md

 ![img.png](assets/AWS-Multiple-Accounts.png)

-# Do I need multiple AWS accounts?
+# Why do I need multiple AWS accounts?
 - [AWS accounts](https://docs.aws.amazon.com/accounts/latest/reference/welcome-multiple-accounts.html) serve as the fundamental security boundary in AWS.
 - They serve as a resource container that provides a useful level of isolation.
 - The ability to isolate resources and users is a key requirement to establishing a secure, well governed environment.